Where have all the Lobans gone, long time passing?

 The genealogical charts in both Cynthia Sweet’s book and Malcolm Lobban’s book (pdf here) accord with the remark quoted above from the McLennan Newsletter, that the name change occurred about 1750, at least at Drumderfit.
 Nearly two hundred years earlier, in 1564, Queen Mary had granted the lands of Drumderfit to her bodyguard James Gray, the property at that time occupied by “William Lobane” (Sweet 2011, sources on pp. 9–10).

-So, whether or not the story of the defeated MacLennan hiding under a peat cart is true or not, it seems that the Highland name Loban originated at Drumderfit and was perpetuated for over 300 years there and presumably in the neighboring areas as descendant branches accumulated, but gradually changed into Logan.
-Whether that could be called “misuse,” or “modernization,” or assimilated is not for us to decide. [“The accepted history of the Logan Clan is that it spread from Ireland into Scotland at a very early date, and there divided into two main branches, the Logans of Restalrig in the South, and the Logans of Druimdeurfit, in the North.”– Sweet 2015.]
+So, whether or not the story of the defeated MacLennan hiding under a peat cart is true, it seems that the Highland name Loban originated at Drumderfit and was perpetuated for over 300 years there and presumably in the neighboring areas as descendant branches accumulated, but gradually changed into Logan.
+Whether that could be called “misuse,” or “modernization,” or assimilation is not for us to decide.
 In contrast, the Lowland Lobans, whose name tended to change to Lobban, have a most recent common ancestor whom DNA places about 1450, and he may have been a descendant of the original—possibly Flemish—emigrant.
-Thus, the two tribes are of more or less similar vintage, and one would therefore expect–a priori–there to be similar numbers of descendants.
+Thus, the two tribes are of more or less similar vintage, and one would therefore expect — a priori — there to be similar numbers of descendants.
 But there are not.
 In order to further document the change from Loban to Logan in the Highland branch, we first compare statistics between the two groups.

 By the numbers